Utilizing Yoga To Help With Back Pain?

 Cat Pose

-The Eagle
+Eagle Pose

-Now, the Eagle pose is for those who desire flexibility, endurance, balance and concentration, all in one pose.
+Now, Eagle pose is for those who desire flexibility, endurance, balance and concentration, all in one pose.
 A more dynamic type asana, with emphasis on mental focus and clarity.

 Important note: If you do suffer from any sort of knee injury, you should proceed with caution.
 A lower body injury could be accentuated because of the torque of the lower limbs in this pose.